 The unusual tallness of Montenegrin highlanders was a fact recognized by European anthropologists more than 100 years ago (cited in Bjelica, Popović, Kezunović, Petković, Jurak & Grasgruber, 2012).
-Pineau et al. (2005) have contributed to an update of average body heights among European populations.
-Although this study doesn't contain the exact data of Montenegrin female population, it represents the most recent study related to the average body height of modern female Montenegrins.
-Pineau et al.'s investigation showed that, contrary to the general belief, the female population in the Dinaric Alps, with an average height of 171 centimeters come a close second to girls in the Netherlands (Pineau et al. 2005).
-Thus, this study has challenged many scientists to believe that female Montenegrins might be the tallest population in Europe and Bjelica and his collaborators (2012) confirm they are very tall but not the tallest with 168.37 centimeters.
-From the reason the sample in this study was created by university students, a more recent study was conducted as a national survey (Popović, Bjelica & Hadžić, 2014) and it confirmed the results of the previous study and found the average body height of Montenegrin female adolescents were 169.48 centimeters tall.
-From this reason the modern Montenegrins fall partly into the Dinaric racial classification (Bjelica et al., 2012), the authors did believe the female population that live in the central region might be taller than average Dinaric Alps subjects.
+A sample of 800 Montenegrin men measured by Robert W. Ehrich (Coon, 1975) at the beginning of the 20th century gave the highest average in all of Europe (177 cm), with some districts approaching 178 centimeters.
+Furthermore, a contemporary research study conducted by Pineau, Delamarche, & Božinović (2005), showed that the male population of the Dinaric Alps is on average, the tallest in whole Europe.
+Thus, this study has challenged many scientists to believe that Montenegrins are still the tallest population in Europe and Bjelica and his collaborators (2012) confirm they are very tall but not the tallest with 183.2 centimeters.
+From the reason the sample in this study was created by university students, a more recent study was conducted as a national survey (Popović, Bjelica & Hadžić, 2014) and it confirmed the results of the previous study and found the average body height of Montenegrin male adolescents were 183.74 centimeters tall.
+From this reason the modern Montenegrins fall partly into the Dinaric racial classification (Bjelica et al., 2012), the authors did believe the male population that live in the central region might be much taller than average Dinaric Alps subjects.
 Hence, the purpose of this study was twofold.
-The first purpose was to examine the body height in Montenegrin female adolescents from central region as the authors did believe this is the place where the population can reach the full potential of the Dinaric Alps, while the second purpose was to examine the relationship between body height and arm span as an alternative to estimating the body height, which would vary from region to region in Montenegro.
+The first purpose was to examine the body height in Montenegrin male adolescents from central region as the authors did believe this is the place where the population can reach the full potential of the Dinaric Alps, while the second purpose was to examine the relationship between body height and arm span as an alternative to estimating the body height, which would vary from region to region in Montenegro.